WAIT: Feature Warping for Animation to Illustration video Translation using GANs: Method

 In order to capture the temporal information, we made simple modifications to CycleGAN.
 First of all, for source domain we use two frames, a reference frame ($x_t$) at time $\textit{t}$ and a nearby auxiliary frame ($x_{t+\delta}$) at time $\textit{t} + \delta$ where $\delta$ is randomly picked from the set $\{-2,...,+2\}$.
 The generator $G_X$ takes these two images and outputs fake images in domain $Y$, $x_{t}^{'}$ and $x_{t+\delta}^{'}$ respectively.

-{\bf CycleGANTemp:} We argue that foreground and background objects in nearby frames should be stylized in a similar manner.
+\paragraph{{\bf CycleGANTemp}} We argue that foreground and background objects in nearby frames should be stylized in a similar manner.
 For instance, the shirt of the rabbit in Figure~\ref{fig:sample-ill} (last row third and fourth image from left) should ideally have almost the same colors in nearby frames.
 In other words, difference of the input frames $x_t$ and $x_{t+\delta}$ should be similar to the difference of the generated fake images $x_{t}^{'}$ and $x_{t+\delta}^{'}$.
 In our simple temporal baseline model, we add an additional loss for this purpose.
 This baseline model will be referred to as \textit{CycleGANTemp}.

-{\bf OpticalFlowWarp:} To compare our approach with optical flow based methods we implemented the method in ~\cite{ruder2016artistic}, which will be referred to as \textit{OpticalFlowWarp}.
+\paragraph{{\bf OpticalFlowWarp}} To compare our approach with optical flow based methods we implemented the method in ~\cite{ruder2016artistic}, which will be referred to as \textit{OpticalFlowWarp}.
 We calculated optical flows offline and used these pre-computed flows during training.
-Similar to \textit{CycleGANTemp} model, we use two frames for the source domain, except they are selected consecutively hence the $\delta$ is fixed to $+1$ for this model.
+Similar to \textit{CycleGANTemp} model, we use two frames for the source domain, except they are selected consecutively, hence the $\delta$ is fixed to $+1$ for this model.
 After reference and auxiliary frames are forwarded from $G_X$, we warp $x_{t+1}^{'}$ with the optical flow $F(x_t, x_{t +1})$ to get the warped version of $x_{t}^{'}$.
 We expect the warped stylized frame and the reference stylized frame to be identical.
 We use $\ell_1$ distance between $x_t$ and warped frame as the temporal consistency loss;

-{\bf ReCycleGAN:} Our final baselines are \textit{ReCycleGAN}~\cite{bansal2018recycle} and its variant adopted to our target domain.
+\paragraph{{\bf ReCycleGAN}} Another baseline method we experimented with is \textit{ReCycleGAN}~\cite{bansal2018recycle} and its variant adopted to our target domain.
 ReCycleGAN is a strong baseline for video-to-video translation problems.
 It integrates a temporal prediction module to capture relations between consecutive frames.
 However, it assumes that there is a temporal relation both in the source and the target domains.
 There is almost no temporal relation between the images (i.e. illustrations) taken from the same book.
 For a fair comparison of ReCycleGAN with our model, we made modifications and created another version of it.
 We removed all temporal losses on the target domain but kept cyclic losses.
 We refer to this model as \textit{ReCycleGANv2}.